ramuit44/galactusCrockeryShoppingCart/README.md

 * The app behaviour is driven using the core controller `shoppingCartAppCtrl` and its scope object.
 The `shoppingCartAppCtrl` is used to add products to the cart , get the Total count of products added to the cart.
  *  The product details page behaviour is driven using `shoppingCartProductDeatilsCtrl`.
 This controller has methods to populate the selected Product model and to increment and decrement the quantity of the product that we want to 'Add to cart'.
  * The cart page behaviour is driven using `summaryCtrl` which has methods to increment the quantity, decrement quantity and get total price of products added to cart.
-  * Most of the common behaviours(utility) like retreiving the list of products, incrementing/decrement the product quantity, getting total price, removing from cart are captured via a common service named `productService`.
-The data from the json is retrived via a asynch http call, so the URL can be replaced with real time API endpoint.
+  * Most of the common behaviours(utility) like retrieving the list of products, incrementing/decrement the product quantity, getting total price, removing from cart are captured via a common service named `productService`.
+The data from the json is retrieved via a asynch http call, so the URL can be replaced with real time API endpoint.

 * I have used css boilerplate code to generate the base scss `base.scss` and imported the base.scss into required component's/page's scss.
 Each component and page has its own stylesheet thus adhering to concept of componentization.
-I have used the concepts of variables, Mixins, extends (Inheritance), Nesting of the `Sass` Preprocessor to have a OOCSS -(Object Oriented CSS).
+I have used the concepts of variables, Mixins, extends (Inheritance), Nesting of the `Sass` Pre-processor to have a OOCSS -(Object Oriented CSS).

 ## Unit Testing
 Written unit testcase for each and every service methods, directives, filters and controllers.
 <b style="font-size:28px;color:red;">The test code coverage is around 93 %</b>.
-You can look thorugh code coverage report in the coverage folder.
+You can look through code coverage report in the coverage folder.

 ## Notes to Evaluator
 * Tried to bring the font family, sizes as much closer as possible to the wire frames.
 It may not exactly match the wireframes.
 I could capture the font family from the image using tools and use it, but didn't had enough time.
 * Placed all the scss files in a single folder rather than putting them into their corresponding component/page directories.
 * This app had scope for animation, I just implemented the behaviour of the diming of the page on display of shopping cart popup.
-One animation I could think is on "Add to cart", but couldn't implement others becuase of time factor.
+One animation I could think is on "Add to cart", but couldn't implement others because of time factor.
 * All the test specs are written in a single file `app.specs.js`.
 The specs in the file are modular and are per component/page.
-Its just that , I couldn't split up the file becuase of time factor.
+It’s  just that, I couldn't split up the file because of time factor.